Here you can find the Frequently Asked Questions

 Can we extend our tour if we enjoy our day and would like to stay a little longer?
 If so, how much will it cost?

-We are more than happy to accommodate your needs, and if you would like to extend your tour, please let your driver guide know.
+We are more than happy to accommodate your needs, and if you would like to extend your tour, please let your tour driver know.
 There is an extra fee of €50,00 per hour for each additional hour past the suggested return time.

 Do you make a commission from restaurants and private tour guides you recommend?